 If you are visiting as just a short trip make sure you have a meal before you make your way over there.
 The one restaurant on the island is pretty pricey.
 Head to 7/11 beforehand and grab some snacks if you’re planning to stay awhile.

 You are not allowed to bring plastic water bottles on the island.
-This includes both reuseable and disposable bottles.
+This includes both reusable and disposable bottles.
 When you arrive at the pier and pay the fee you will be asked to dispose of any bottles you have brought along with you.
 The resort only allows glass bottles onto the island.
 Though personally, I believe this is just a money-making scheme so that you have to buy an overpriced glass of water during your visit.
 There isn’t really any way around this rule, but it is just something to be aware of.

 Where To Stay In Koh Tao?